yumoxu/yumoxu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Research Associate at the University of Edinburgh working on Natural Language Processing, including text summarization and language generation.
+I am a Research Associate at the University of Edinburgh working on text summarization and language generation.
 <!-- My long-term research goal is to evolve the machine to interact with people naturally and assist people effectively,
 with minimal human guidance. -->